swift-testing

 @Suite and Test Organization

-See references/testing-patterns.md for suite organization, confirmation patterns, and known-issue handling.
+See references/testing-patterns.md for suite organization, confirmation patterns, known-issue handling, and execution-model details.

 Known Issues